Contributed Story: Inside Look at Business in China

 I didn’t edit it.
 Instead, I put it in perfect English so the guy would know he’s being jerked around.
 With Chinglish he might assume it’s just a misunderstanding.
 Chinese nonsense does not work in native English.

 It’s not that my Chinese colleagues didn’t understand.
-They studied English and had access to Google Translate (Baidu Translate actually).
-They were well aware that ‘kg’ and ‘kilograms’ mean the same thing.
-I couldn’t change their minds.
+They studied English.
+They know that ‘kg’ and ‘kilograms’ mean the same thing.
+But I just couldn’t change their minds.
 And the company’s sale per inquiry – HOT LEADS – never got above a dismal 0.7 percent.

 Toward the end of my stint I could almost understand why.
 Swindling is so prevalent in China that everyone is on the defensive.
 Every inquiry was assumed to be a competitor attempting to get price information or product specifications for undercutting or copying, respectively.
 Every prospective African and Indian client who wanted to see the factory was assumed to be using the opportunity for an invitation letter to get a visa, and were endlessly scrutinized.

-I never could understand, the blatant dishonesty.
-Once an inquiry came in from the U.S. for an engineering project related to our agricultural machinery.
+I never could understand the blatant dishonesty.
+An inquiry once came in from the U.S. for an engineering project related to our agricultural machinery.
 One of the questions asked was if we had previously completed any U.S. projects.
 A mid-level manager came in and asked how he should respond.
 “Well, how many projects have we completed in the U.S.?”
 I asked.

 Him: “None.”